 Mr. Schultz has also handled numerous appeals involving the more typical question of whether a lower court judge abused his discretion in reaching his/her opinion.
 He has handled a number of cases challenging the amount of damages awarded by the trial court.

-The law firm of Engel & Schultz welcomes the opportunity to represent clients, who were either dissatisfied with trial counsel or who utilized other attorneys, who do not specialize in appellate practice, to handle their trial.
+Our personal injury attorney welcomes the opportunity to represent clients, who were either dissatisfied with trial counsel or who utilized other attorneys, who do not specialize in appellate practice, to handle their trial.
 The firm cautions potential clients, however, that certain notices must be filed promptly after the issuance of judgments below in order to preserve appellate rights and a decision on which counsel to retain to handle an appeal must be made promptly if you are seeking or taking rather than defending an appeal.